kalimokai/build-binutils/README.md

 # build-binutils
-A simple build script for binutilities.
+A simple build script for binutils.